basicsofICT/lab2NetworkApplications/yourAnswers.md

 ## 3. Traffic Capture & Analysis (3 pts)

 **Screenshot:**
-- [Paste or attach your tcpdump output screenshot.
+- [Attach your tcpdump output screenshot.
 Highlight key packet types (e.g., TCP handshake, DNS lookup, SSH, HTTP) with yellow.]

 **Description:**
 - Choose one highlighted packet type (e.g., TCP handshake, DNS lookup, SSH, or HTTP) and describe what it represents in the network capture.
 For example, explain what a TCP handshake is and why it is important for establishing a connection.